interactions-py/interactions.py/README.md

 # Interactions.py - A Feature-rich Discord Bot Framework for Python

-A highly extensible, easy to use, and feature complete bot framework for Discord, `Interactions.py` is the culmination of years of experience in the Discord API and bot development.
-This library has been built from the ground up with community feedback and suggestions in mind, providing a modern and intuitive API for easy interaction with the Discord API in Python.
+A highly extensible, easy to use, and feature complete framework for Discord.

+interactions.py is the culmination of years of experience with Discord's APIs and bot development.
+This framework has been built from the ground up with community feedback and suggestions in mind.
+Our framework provides a modern and intuitive set of language bindings for easy interaction with Discord.

 ## Key Features
 Interactions.py offers a range of features for building Discord bots with Python, including: